benbuckman/nodejs-ebay-api/README.md

 Sign up for an API key here: [https://publisher.ebaypartnernetwork.com/PublisherToolsAPI](https://publisher.ebaypartnernetwork.com/PublisherToolsAPI)
 (You'll need a key to run the examples.)

-This library only works with the recent generation of GET/JSON APIs.
-It does not work with XML or SOAP.
-(So this library cannot yet be used to query the GetCategories API, for example.)
-Anyone is welcome to add these layers and contribute them back.

 Make sure to obey the eBay API [License](http://developer.ebay.com/join/licenses/individual/) and [Terms](https://www.x.com/developers/ebay/programs/affiliates/terms) when using this library.